bookingactivities/booking-activities/readme.txt

 = 1.15.5 =
 * Tweak - Remove useless checkbox column in list tables and standardize CSS
+* Fix - Activity unit name was not displayed
+* Fix - Activity unit name was not displayed in the correct order in RTL languages
+* Fix - Incorrect display of ID column in backend list table on mobile
 * Dev - No longer generate id in html fields (with random number) if not provided
 * Dev - Change LONGTEXT to MEDIUMTEXT db column definition